 Supplement product recommendations with ratings and reviews.
 When serving customers with trending product feeds or personalized recommendations, positive customer ratings makes products appear even more desirable.

 Wisdom of the crowd is based upon the assumption that a group of people collectively makes better decisions than the individual.
 Highlighting popular products plays on FOMO (Fear of Missing Out) and reassures us that we are following the consensus.

 Use crowdsourced data to show your most-viewed or most-purchased products.
-Highlight trending products on your website homepage, product pages and navigation.
+Highlight trending products across your eCommerce store – on your website homepage, product pages and navigation.
 Increase website conversions by showing customers your most desirable products without them having to search.

 Enhance triggered emails with related products.
 When sending a cart or browse abandonment email, cross-sell your trending products by letting customers know what other shoppers bought along with this item.

 Personalize product recommendations based on a user’s behavior.
 Refine trending product feeds by selectively serving best selling products from a customer’s favorite category.
 By increasing the relevance of suggested products, you will help shoppers discover items they might like.

 Combine product recommendations with scarcity.
 Introduce a sense of urgency to the buying process by showing how many times a product has been viewed or purchased recently.
 Real-time relevance plays on shoppers’ fear of missing out, and reassures customers that they are following a consensus.
 This tactic works especially well in the travel sector, where consumers know that there is a finite number of seats or rooms available.

 Celebrity / influencer social proof